cabforum/smime/SBR.md

 3. An Affiliate of the Legal Entity as described in Section 7.1.4.2.2 (if included in the Subject as an `subject:organizationalUnitName`);
 4. An address of the Legal Entity (if included in the Subject);
 5. Jurisdiction of Incorporation or Registration of the Legal Entity; and
-6. Unique identifier and type of identifier for the Legal Entity.
+6. Identifier and type of identifier for the Legal Entity.

-The unique identifier SHALL be included in the Certificate `subject:organizationIdentifier` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) and [Appendix A](#appendix-a---registration-schemes).
+The identifier SHALL be included in the Certificate `subject:organizationIdentifier` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields) and [Appendix A](#appendix-a---registration-schemes).

 #### 3.2.3.2 Validation of organization identity

 If an Attestation is used as evidence for the validation of the attributes described in this section, then the Attestation SHALL be verified for authenticity as described in [Section 3.2.8](#328-reliability-of-verification-sources).

-##### 3.2.3.2.1 Verification of name, address, and unique identifier
+##### 3.2.3.2.1 Verification of name, address, and identifier

 The CA or RA SHALL verify the full legal name and an address (if included in the Certificate Subject) of the Legal Entity Applicant using documentation provided by, or through communication with, at least one of the following: